• Plant Nutrition

 Get The Right Micronutrients To The Target

-According to WinField United tissue sampling reports, the micronutrients that proved to be most beneficial to farmers this season in terms of yield response were zinc, boron and manganese in V4-V8 corn and sulfur and manganese in VT corn as well as R2 and R3 soybeans.
 Nutrient deficiencies can limit a crop’s ability to develop to its full potential but holes in your crop’s nutrition may be mitigated by proactively developing a plan for next season.

 After reviewing in-season tissue sampling and end-of-year soil sampling results with your trusted advisor, find the right micronutrient products to correct any deficiencies on your priority acres.
 WinField United offers three key micronutrient product lines to address your plant nutrition needs.

-• Lignosulfonates: These are dry products that can be applied in a broadcast, strip till or sidedress manner.
+• Lignosulfonates: These are dry products that can be applied in a broadcast, strip-till or sidedress manner.
 Lignosulfonates are naturally occurring compounds derived from plant material.
 Micronutrients are complexed with lignosulfonates to create a granular product for soil application that helps improve mobilization and nutrient uptake for the plants.

 • Liquid chelated products: These are typically used for in-furrow or liquid sidedress applications to help increase nutrient efficiency and availability to crops.
 WinField United offers Citri-Che® micronutrients, which are chelated with citric acid and EDTA, and Ultra-Che® micronutrients, which are fully chelated with EDTA or HEDTA.
 The chelators in Ultra-Che micronutrients help provide strong, reliable protection against micronutrient soil tie-up.